-Use the wheels to set the value.
-Or press the <@> button next to the wheel and type in a value on the keypad.
+- Use the wheels to set the value.
+Or press the <@> button next to the wheel and type in a value on the keypad. - You can directly set fixtures to a preset gel/filter colour by gel number, see Selecting gel colours (Section 7.2.4.6).